anish-acharya123/drag_and_drop_kanban_board/README.md

 - **Remove All Tasks**: Provides an option to clear all tasks from the board.
 - **Add New Task**: Enables users to add new tasks to the board.
 - **Local Storage Integration**: Automatically save all columns and tasks locally, ensuring that the board state persists even after the page is refreshed.
+- **Keyboard Accessible Kanban Board**: Users can navigate and interact with the cards using a keyboard:
+   - Use **Tab** to highlight a card.
+   - Use **Arrow Keys** to move the card within the same column or to a different column.
+   - Press **Space Bar** to pick up or place the card.

 ## Live Demo